georgewatson/georgewatson.me/privacy_policy.md

     [this website's GitHub
     repository](https://github.com/georgewatson/georgewatson.me).

-Other cookies may be stored by the following trusted partners.
+Other cookies may be stored by the following organisations.
 Links to their cookie policies are provided below.
 * [CloudFlare](https://www.cloudflare.com/cookie-policy/)
 * [Google](https://policies.google.com/technologies/cookies)